 Dear Edgard,

-Over the last few years, the IEEE 802.11 Working Group has been monitoring the work in ETSI BRAN to develop a new version of EN 301 893.
-The revised adaptivity clause in EN 301 893 has been of particular interest to the IEEE 802.11 Working Group because it is a key to ensuring the fair sharing of the 5 GHz unlicensed band in Europe into the future, particularly as new non-Wi-Fi technologies are introduced into the band.
+The IEEE 802.11 Working Group has been monitoring the work in ETSI BRAN to develop version 2.1.0 of Harmonized Standard (HS) EN 301 893.
+The revised adaptivity clause in EN 301 893 is of interest to the IEEE 802.11 Working Group (WG) because it is one aspect of sharing of the 5 GHz unlicensed band in Europe, particularly as new non-802.11 technologies might be introduced into the band.

-The IEEE 802.11 Working Group is pleased to note that EN 301 893 v2.0 continues the tradition of previous versions of the standard by explicitly allowing the use by IEEE 802.11 conformant equipment at the same energy detection threshold that has been used since 1999, in combination with IEEE 802.11’s well established and advanced preamble detection mechanism (often called the “802.11 exception).
-In contrast, EN 301 893 v2.0 requires non-IEEE 802.11 conformant equipment to use a more conservative energy detection-only mechanism and threshold.
+The IEEE 802.11 Working Group is pleased to note that EN 301 893 v2.1.0 continues the tradition of previous versions of the standard by explicitly allowing the use of IEEE 802.11 conformant equipment at the same energy detection threshold that has defined in 1999, in combination with IEEE 802.11’s own preamble detection mechanism (which we will refer to as the “dual threshold option”).
+In contrast, EN 301 893 v2.1.0 requires non-IEEE 802.11 conformant equipment to use a more conservative energy detection-only mechanism and threshold.

-The inclusion of the “802.11 exception” in EN 3091 893 is a strong recognition by ETSI BRAN that the hybrid preamble and energy detection mechanisms defined by the IEEE 802.11 standard are robust and proven methods of enabling fair sharing of the 5 GHz band.
-The inclusion of the exception also minimises the risk of disrupting the immense socio-economic benefits that Wi-Fi has brought to the European and global communities since 1999.
+The inclusion of the dual threshold option in EN 301 893 recognizes ETSI BRAN’s history of developing HiperLAN/2 Physical Layer (PHY) design in close collaboration with the IEEE 802.11 WG.
+The jointly developed preamble and energy detection mechanisms for the HiperLAN/2 and IEEE 802.11 standards had been established when the 5 GHz band had a technology dependent assignment in Europe.
+A continued inclusion of the dual threshold option permits the industry to put existing IEEE 802.11 designs unmodified to the European market.

-The “802.11 exception” in EN 3091 893 v2.0 has been drafted in such a way that it applies to existing IEEE 802.11a/n/ac based equipment.
-However, it does not yet apply to IEEE 802.11ax equipment, which will be the basis of the next generation of Wi-Fi.
-This is perfectly reasonable because IEEE 802.11ax was not even at early draft stage when EN 3091 893 v2.0 was being developed.
+The dual threshold option in EN 301 893 v2.1.0 has been drafted in a way that it applies to existing IEEE 802.11a, 802.11n, and 802.11ac based equipment.
+However, it does not yet apply to IEEE 802.11ax equipment, which will be the basis of the next generation of 802.11.
+This is reasonable because IEEE 802.11ax was not even at draft stage when EN 301 893 v2.1.0 was being developed.

-The IEEE 802.11 Working Group now understands that ETSI BRAN is planning to start a new effort in about July 2017 to revise EN 301 893 yet again.
-We understand two of the items that may be addressed in the revision process are of particular relevance to sharing of the 5GHz band:
+The IEEE 802.11 WG understands that ETSI BRAN is planning to start a new effort in about July 2017 to revise EN 301 893 yet again.
+We highlight two of the items that might be addressed in the revision process:

 Consider a single ED threshold limit value applicable to all technologies